briis/pysmartweatherio/README.md

 # pySmartWeatherIO

+> This project has been Archived and is no longer maintained.
+It has been replaced by [`pyweatherflowrest`](https://github.com/briis/pyweatherflowrest) which will be the new wrapper for the WeatherFlow Rest API.

 Wrapper for the WeatherFlow Smart Weather REST API.
 Designed to work with Home Assistant.

 This module communicates with a Smart Home Weather station from the company [WeatherFlow](http://weatherflow.com/smart-home-weather-stations/) using their REST API.
 It retrieves current weather data from the attached units.
 Currently they have three types of Units: